Unexpected places to dine by the water for every budget

 Region X’s Pizza Paddle Tour in Batemans Bay takes food delivery to a whole new level.
 Pizza from famed local restaurant Sam’s will be delivered right to your kayak for the ultimate dinner on the water, with just the moon, stars and sounds of the Clyde River for company.

-If you’d prefer someone else to do the paddling, board a Wharf to Winery cruise on a classic Murray River paddlesteamer.
-Departing from Echuca-Moama, you’ll glide gently down the river to Morrisons Riverview Winery for a lazy lunch and wine tasting.
+If you’d prefer someone else to do the paddling, board a Wharf to Winery cruise on a classic Murray River Paddlesteamers.
+Departing from Echuca-Moama, you’ll glide gently down the river to Morrisons Winery and Restaurant for a lazy lunch and wine tasting.
 Look out for kangaroos grazing by the river as you dine.

 Stay connected to Visit NSW for all the latest news, stories, upcoming events and travel inspiration.